ivoleitao/stash/packages/stash/README.md

 dart pub get
 ```

 Finally, to start developing import the corresponding implementation.
-In the example bellow the in-memory storage provider which you can start using if you import the `stash_api`and the `stash_memory` libraries:
+In the example bellow it's the in-memory storage provider which you can start using if you import the `stash_api`and the `stash_memory` libraries:

 ```dart
 import 'package:stash/stash_api.dart';